expo/appjs24-workflows-workshop-lessons/03-eas-build-and-prod-updates.md

 Test updates to your “production-ish” app, use updates to add a “version info / about” screen that checks your app for updates and shows a refresh button.

+Here's some code for this (still needs to be tested in a full updates scenario): https://github.com/keith-kurak/art-thing-2/pull/4/files
+I ended up adding it to the visit page because I couldn't decide on where to link a whole different page.

 # Bonus?

 - Add semantic versioning with `extra`